friendly-bits/geoblocker-bash/README.md

 ## **Pre-requisites**:
 (if a pre-requisite is missing, the -install script will tell you which)
 - bash v4.0 or higher (should be included with any relatively modern linux distribution)
 - Linux.
-Tested on Debian-like systems and occasionally on [OPENWRT](/OPENWRT.md), should work on any desktop/server distribution and possibly on some embedded distributions (pleasee let me know if you have a particular one you want to use it on).
+Tested on Debian-like systems and occasionally on OpenWRT, should work on any desktop/server distribution and possibly on some embedded distributions (please let me know if you have a particular one you want to use it on).
 - iptables - firewall management utility (nftables support will likely get implemented later)
 - standard (mostly GNU) utilities including awk, sed, grep, bc, comm, ps which are included with every server/desktop linux distro.
 For embedded (like OpenWRT), may require installing a couple of packages that don't come by default.
 - for persistence and autoupdate functionality, requires the cron service to be enabled